Deciding how to handle complaints

 If we assess that another organisation is better suited to dealing with some of your concerns, we will provide you with contact information for them.

 The Mental Health and Wellbeing Act, 2022 requires our office to resolve complaints in the least formal way possible.
-In resolving complaints, The MHWC focusses on using the fastest and least formal processes to achieve positive outcomes, including making service improvements.
+In resolving complaints, the MHWC focusses on using the fastest and least formal processes to achieve positive outcomes, including making service improvements.
 Positive outcomes can be achieved in most complaints through less formal processes as described below.

 We have several ways of helping to resolve complaints: